 Customers want to know where to contact the manufacturer in case they have questions.
 Instead of supplying the minimal amount of information—the state, city, and zip code—companies should include their mailing address, the street address, a phone number, and their website.
 To encourage even more interaction with their customers (which will, in turn, build more trust in their brand), the best marketers will include an invitation to connect underneath the required information.
 Even negative feedback, in the hands of intelligent marketing, can turn into marketing gold if they frame the company as one who solves problems for their customers.

+With these tips, you can turn red tape into marketing gold.
 To promote their brand, companies need to show that their products far outweigh the competition in quality, quantity, and accessibility.
 Therefore, by using government-regulated labeling to their company’s advantage, marketers can create more sales and, more importantly, a core group of satisfied customers who become brand evangelists that gladly spread the word about the company’s products.